A look at the Budweiser Logo and the History of Anheuser–Busch.

 History of the Budweiser Logo Over the years, the Budweiser logo has undergone several iterations.
 However, for the most part, the logo has kept the same key elements of the company’s first logo, which was released in 1924.
-Though the current logo looks more crisp and modern then previous designs, it is still comparable to all the logos that preceded it.
-This consistency in design has played an essential role in helping Budweiser retain its status and recognizability from generation to generation and has been an essential part of the brand’s marketing.
+Though the current Budweiser logo looks more crisp and modern than previous designs, it is still comparable to all the logos that preceded it.
+This consistency in design has played an essential role in helping Budweiser retain its status and recognizability from generation to generation and has been an essential part of its marketing.

 The Budweiser Logo Design Elements

-One of Budweiser’s key slogans is “The King of Beers,” and this is an idea that the Budweiser logo can convey by featuring a gold crown on the top of the label.
+One of Budweiser’s key slogans is “The King of Beers,” which is an idea that the Budweiser logo conveys by featuring a gold crown on the top of the label.
 Meanwhile, the bow-tie design of the logo conveys a sense of sophistication and elegance.

 Together, the red and white colors combine to convey a sense of American heritage and patriotism – something Budweiser has long used in the themes for their marketing campaigns.

-Lastly, the Budweiser logo features a font that was designed specifically for the company, helping Budweiser further cement the uniqueness and branding of its logo.
-Any company that leverages advertising as much as Anheuser–Busch is going to have to rely, on its logo to make those advertising efforts successful.
+Lastly, the Budweiser logo features a font designed specifically for the company, helping Budweiser further cement its logo’s uniqueness and branding.
+Any company that leverages advertising as much as Anheuser–Busch will have to rely on its logo to make those advertising efforts successful.

 It was never enough for Budweiser to simply market the merits of their beer.
-Instead, they had to create a message behind it, an identity for their brand, and an association in the minds of their customers.
-Even today, if you look at most Budweiser commercials, you will see that key elements of the Budweiser brand, such as their Clydesdale horses and their recognizable logo, play the primary role in the ad.
+Instead, they had to create a message behind it, an identity for their brand, and an association in their customers’ minds.
+Even today, if you look at most Budweiser commercials, you will see that the Budweiser brand’s key elements, such as their Clydesdale horses and their recognizable logo, play the primary role in the ad.
 Budweiser doesn’t necessarily try to spend their commercial slots telling you how great Budweiser beer tastes or how affordable it is.
-Instead, they create an ad that is humorous or touching in some way, then feature their logo throughout the commercial and prominently feature it at the commercial’s end.
+Instead, they create an ad that is humorous or touching somehow, then feature their logo throughout the commercial and prominently feature it at the commercial’s end.

-Through this type of advertising, Budweiser has been able to saturate the market with images of their logo.
+Through this type of advertising, Budweiser has saturated the market with images of their logo.
 When Budweiser runs an ad, it isn’t their intention that a person viewing the ad will immediately go out and purchase a Budweiser beer.
-Instead, their goal is to create positive associations and recognizably so that the next time that person is at a bar or at a store, Budweiser is the first thing that comes to mind.
+Instead, their goal is to create positive associations and recognizably so that the next time they are at a bar or at a store, Budweiser is the first thing that comes to mind.